3 Things That Can Happen If Your Air Conditioner Isn't Level

-Air conditioners are usually installed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s review some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.
+Air conditioners are typically installed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can result in malfunctions and even premature replacement.
+Let’s go over some of the issues that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is an important component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+Your air conditioner’s compressor is a critical part.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
 Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 The compressor needs oil to work properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.